 We concluded that the lender had not adequately checked that Joe could afford the loan before accepting him as a guarantor and providing the loan to Paul – and had it done so, it would have seen that he couldn’t make the repayments.
 We also explained to the lender that we had concerns about whether Joe had properly understood the commitment he was taking on, though it hadn’t been necessary to continue to look into this point as we had already established that it was unfair to accept Joe as a guarantor on affordability grounds.

 But we did review how Joe was treated when he told the lender he couldn’t make the repayments (once Paul’s direct debit failed).
-Joe supplied the lender with letters from medical practitioners which explained that he suffers from a range of mental health issues and can self-harm when under stress.
-The letter explained that his parents have had to step in to support his decision making in the past, including in financial matters.
+Joe supplied the lender with letters from doctors which explained he suffers from a range of mental-health issues and may self-harm when under stress.
+The letter explained that his parents have had to step in to support his decision-making in the past, including in financial matters.
 We listened to a call where Joe explained his financial position to the lender in some detail.
-We were extremely disappointed by the limited sympathy and support shown by the lender’s representative, who ended the call by informing Joe that he would now be passing the debt to a pre-court team.
+We were disappointed by the limited sympathy and support shown by the lender’s representative, who ended the call by informing Joe that he would now be passing the debt to a pre-court team.

-To put matters right in this case, we told the lender to refund any payments made by Joe towards Paul’s loan along with 8% simple interest from the date they were paid to the date of settlement.
+To put matters right in this case, we told the lender to refund any payments Joe had made towards Paul’s loan plus 8% simple interest from the date they were paid to the date of settlement.
 We also told the lender to remove Joe as the guarantor so that he is free from any future obligation to repay Paul’s loan.
-And in recognition of the way the lender behaved towards Joe – even after it had a full understanding of his financial position and mental health condition – we awarded him £500 in compensation for the distress and inconvenience the lender’s actions caused.
+And in recognition of the way the lender behaved towards Joe – even after it had a full understanding of his financial position and mental-health condition – we asked the lender to pay him £500 in compensation for the distress and inconvenience its actions caused.